Step onto a cruise ship, and the first thing that you likely notice is how luxurious — and big — cruise ships really are.

 Royal Caribbean is also highly profitable.
 With 2018 profits of $1.82 billion, the cruise company earned a profit of $4,974,773 per day across its fleet.

-Norwegian Cruise Lines has made waves recently with the introduction of its largest ships, including Norwegian Bliss, Norwegian Joy, and the upcoming Norwegian Encore.
+Norwegian Cruise Line Holdings has made waves recently with the introduction of its largest ships, including Norwegian Bliss, Norwegian Joy, and the Norwegian Encore.
 However, it also operates cruises under the Oceania and Regent brands.

 To summarize, here’s how much these three cruise companies earned in 2018: